(Assistant Headteacher & KS1 Leader)Mrs Seehra & Mrs Rooprai

 How else can you get involved?

-Parents are always welcome to come and work with Year Two in a variety of activities including sewing, cooking, reading with children, playing maths games or with ICT tasks.
+Parents are always welcome to come and work with Year 2 in a variety of activities including sewing, cooking, reading with children, playing Maths games or with ICT tasks.
 Please look out for notices on your child’s class door or notice board.

 Parents and Carer’s are often needed when the class takes a trip related to their topic.
 Please let us know if you are interested and available to help when trip letters are sent home.
 Over the year we like to give all of our parents the opportunity to come with us on a school visit.
 We have many exciting trips over the year to look forward to and hope the children will enjoy the experiences we provide them with.

 Of course it is not always possible to come into school during the working day.
-Providing resources linked to Year Two’s class work, or even resources that the whole school can benefit from generally, is a good way of getting involved without time commitments.
+Providing resources linked to Year 2's class work or even resources that the whole school can benefit from generally, is a good way of getting involved without time commitments.
 Alternatively, helping with annual school events is always extremely useful.

 If you have access to the Internet at home why not have a look at some of the following websites.
 We send out termly letters that discuss each topic in more detail and this will also includes some useful websites you can visit related to the topic.